Dear SaaStr: How much should an entrepreneur worry about competition in an early-stage startup?

 • Fourth, everybody lies.
 Be wary of your competitor’s press releases and fancy venture rounds.
 They matter.
 But everyone exaggerates a bit, and hides the tough stuff.

-• Fifth, competition is part of life.
+• Finally, get good at it.
+Competition is part of life.
 Very few spaces in B2B and SaaS, in particular, lend themselves to true monopolies.
 Instead of sweating competition — get good at it.

 Learning how to win in a competitive market is a superpower.
 Most of us aren’t actually that good at it.
 Most of us wilt in the face of aggressive competition.
 If you turn that into a strength, you can truly excel where others cannot.